 Vegetarian Pasta Bake – Our Take on Feta Tomato Pasta

 Today’s recipe is very simple but unbelievably tasty.
 It’s a vegetarian pasta bake full of flavour but also pretty healthy.
 It’s our take on feta tomato pasta that took Tiktok by storm.
-Obviously, we are not going to use feta cheese and we are using a high quality Italian extra virgin olive oil, a traditional Belmorso pasta shape that stays aldente, and two types of ricotta cheese.
+Obviously, we are using a typical Italian cheese instead of feta.
+We are also using a high quality Italian extra virgin olive oil and a traditional Belmorso pasta shape that stays aldente.

 A large bowl of cherry tomatoes (I would say at least 12 per portion)

 salted ricotta cheese (40g per portion)

 First, wash and half all your cherry tomatoes.
 Make sure to double the amount depending on the number of portions you are preparing.
 This holds for all ingredients.

 Take both types of ricotta cheese out of the fridge.

 Transfer the cut cherry tomatoes in a casserole (choose the size based on the number of portions).

 Then add the garlic.
 Drizzle plenty of extra virgin olive oil (about 6 tablespoons per portion).

 Season with salt and pepper; and add the dry oregano flakes.
 Mix well.